christinaleo-snowflake/snowflake_purview/modules/module01.md

 ## Set Up Your Snowflake Environment

-For this lab, we will scan the SNOW_SAMPLE database that is included with every Snowflake account.
+For this lab, I will scan the CITIBIKE database in my Snowflake account.
+You will need to subsitute an appropriate database name for your account.

 >You can [download the code here](https://github.com/christinaleo-snowflake/snowflake_purview/files/7650406/set_up_purview_access.txt).
 >It is also available in the [code folder](../code/set_up_purview_access.sql) of this repository.